-The purposes of this Compact are:
+The purposes of this compact are:

-- 1. To implement the express provisions of the NRRA. - 2.
-To protect the Premium Tax revenues of the Compacting States through facilitating the payment and collection of Premium Tax on Non-Admitted Insurance; and to protect the interests of the Compacting States by supporting the continued availability of such insurance to consumers; and to provide for allocation of Premium Tax for Non-Admitted Insurance of Multi-State Risks among the States in accordance with uniform Allocation Formulas to be developed, adopted, and implemented by the Commission. - 3.
-To streamline and improve the efficiency of the surplus lines market by eliminating duplicative and inconsistent tax and regulatory requirements among the States; and promote and protect the interest of Surplus Lines Licensees who assist such insureds and Surplus Lines Insurers, thereby ensuring the continued availability of Surplus Lines Insurance to consumers. - 4.
-To streamline regulatory compliance with respect to Non-Admitted Insurance placements by providing for exclusive single-state regulatory compliance for Non-Admitted Insurance of Multi-State Risks, in accordance with Rules to be adopted by the Commission, thereby providing certainty regarding such compliance to all persons who have an interest in such transactions, including but not limited to insureds, regulators, Surplus Lines Licensees, other insurance producers, and Surplus Lines Insurers.

-- 5. To establish a Clearinghouse for receipt and dissemination of Premium Tax and Clearinghouse Transaction Data related to Non-Admitted Insurance of Multi-State Risks, in accordance with Rules to be adopted by the Commission. - 6.
-To improve coordination of regulatory resources and expertise between State insurance departments and other State agencies, as well as State surplus lines stamping offices, with respect to Non-Admitted Insurance. - 7.
-To adopt uniform Rules to provide for Premium Tax payment, reporting, allocation, data collection and dissemination for Non-Admitted Insurance of Multi-State Risks and Single-State Risks, in accordance with Rules to be adopted by the Commission, thereby promoting the overall efficiency of the Non-Admitted Insurance market. - 8.
-To adopt uniform mandatory Rules with respect to regulatory compliance requirements for:
+- 1. To implement the express provisions of the NRRA; - 2.
+To protect the premium tax revenues of the compacting states through facilitating the payment and collection of premium tax on nonadmitted insurance and to protect the interests of the compacting states by supporting the continued availability of such insurance to consumers; and to provide for allocation of premium tax for nonadmitted insurance of multistate risks among the states in accordance with uniform allocation formulas to be developed, adopted, and implemented by the Commission; - 3.
+To streamline and improve the efficiency of the surplus lines market by eliminating duplicative and inconsistent tax and regulatory requirements among the states, and promote and protect the interest of surplus lines licensees who assist such insureds and surplus lines insurers, thereby ensuring the continued availability of surplus lines insurance to consumers; - 4.
+To streamline regulatory compliance with respect to nonadmitted insurance placements by providing for exclusive single-state regulatory compliance for nonadmitted insurance of multistate risks, in accordance with rules to be adopted by the Commission, thereby providing certainty regarding such compliance to all persons who have an interest in such transactions, including, but not limited to, insureds, regulators, surplus lines licensees, other insurance producers and surplus lines insurers; - 5.
+To establish a Clearinghouse for receipt and dissemination of premium tax and Clearinghouse transaction data related to nonadmitted insurance of multistate risks, in accordance with rules to be adopted by the Commission; - 6.
+To improve coordination of regulatory resources and expertise between state insurance departments and other state agencies, as well as state surplus lines stamping offices, with respect to nonadmitted insurance; - 7.
+To adopt uniform rules to provide for premium tax payment, reporting, allocation, data collection and dissemination for nonadmitted insurance of multistate risks and single-state risks, in accordance with rules to be adopted by the Commission, thereby promoting the overall efficiency of the nonadmitted insurance market;

-(i) foreign Insurer Eligibility Requirements;

-(ii) surplus lines Policyholder Notices;

-- 9. To establish the Surplus Lines Insurance Multi-State Compliance Compact Commission. - 10.
-To coordinate reporting of Clearinghouse Transaction Data on Non-Admitted Insurance of Multi-State Risks among Compacting States and Contracting States. - 11.
-To perform these and such other related functions as may be consistent with the purposes of the Surplus Lines Insurance Multi-State Compliance Compact.
+- 8. To adopt uniform mandatory rules with respect to regulatory compliance requirements for: - (A) Foreign insurer eligibility requirements; and - (B) Surplus lines policyholder notices; - 9.
+To establish the Commission; - 10.
+To coordinate reporting of Clearinghouse transaction data on nonadmitted insurance of multistate risks among compacting states and contracting states; - 11.
+To perform these and such other related functions as may be consistent with the purposes of this compact.